 - Additionally, IRS’s automated message on its toll-free telephone line for individual taxpayers has not been updated to explain refund delays or to include any other alerts associated with the 2021 filing season.

 The GAO has recommended some simple measures to the IRS for addressing the above, like updating their website for clarity and adding more toll-free telephone lines to support and provide more information for individual refund delays.
 This is not new and I have been saying it on this site for a while.
 I just hope the IRS is able to respond sooner rather than later.

 What can’t I get through to a Live Agent?

 Many American taxpayers are again asking this year why it is so hard for them to call in and get through to a real IRS agent.
-The answer is simply these agents that provide telephone assistance to taxpayers have too much on and there aren’t enough agents to do the work or handle the ever increasing volume of calls from taxpayers.
+The answer is simply these agents that provide telephone assistance to taxpayers have too much on with all the new stimulus and refund payments (e.g. Unemployment refund checks) and prior year tax return backlogs to process; and there simply aren’t enough agents to do the work or handle the ever increasing volume of calls from taxpayers.
 This means ongoing delays for tax payers looking for guidance and information on their return or refund.

-As their latest 2016 IRS Data book report shows the IRS telephone assistance service experienced a 40% rise in live telephone calls between 2015 and 2016.
-For 2017, even if the rise is more moderate, the trend of long wait times to talk to a real IRS agent will likely persist.
-After all there are early 70 million tax payers trying to get telephone assistance.
+As their latest IRS Data book report shows the IRS telephone assistance service experienced a 40% rise in live telephone calls over the last year.
+For the latest tax year the trend of long wait times to talk to a real IRS agent will likely persist.
 The WMR site however still remains the most common (and most efficient) channel for folks to get updates on their tax return and refunds.

 If you have tried to get through and keep seeing delays, hopefully you realize that it’s likely not due to anything wrong you are doing.
 Its just that with all the IRS funding cuts, there are not enough “live” agents to answer all the questions that come up around the complexities and vagaries of the American tax code/system.